 Will the lure of the past jeopardize the future of Industrials?

 Industrials are braced for yet another revolution.
-At the beginning of a new decade, the sector is experiencing disruption at scale, from technology and trade to skills and sustainability.
+At the beginning of a new decade, the sector is experiencing change at scale, from technology and trade to skills, sustainability and global health.
 Many of these market shifts are having a positive impact — placing Industrial companies at the forefront of dynamic developments and exciting innovations.
 Smart homes, autonomous vehicles, artificial intelligence, "circular" manufacturing and more, represent the future of society as well as industry.

-But significant opportunities are rarely simple to realize.
-We surveyed 700 leaders of companies in six Industrial sub-sectors and across four major geographic regions to assemble a more complete picture of disruption, growth and future opportunity — identifying those organizations that are best positioned to capitalize on change, and strategies to thrive through disruption.
+Now more than ever Industrials’ ability to adapt to the rapidly changing environment will determine future success.
+Based on the views of 700 company leaders in six Industrial sub-sectors and across four major geographic regions, Baker McKenzie has identified those organizations that are best positioned to capitalize on change, and strategies to thrive through disruption.

 - Leaders of the largest Industrial companies are concerned about maintaining and protecting business performance in the face of disruption, struggle to balance innovation with core strengths, and lack agency over the direction of future change.